jimd1989/boar/README.md

     S 0.1
     R 0.35
     r 0.35
-    p 2.0
+    P 2.0
-    m 17.5
+    L 17.5

 Giving different envelope settings to the modulator results in an effect similar to a filter sweep on an analog synthesizer.

 Each A, D, and R stage increments/decrements in a linear manner by default, but their patterns actually just reference the same wavetables available in the `w` and `W` commands.
 It doesn't make too much musical sense, but you can have a sine curve as an attack, or random noise as a release.
-These tables can be changed by referencing a specific stage with the parameter, or `P` command.
+These tables can be changed by referencing a specific stage with the extra parameter, or `E` command.
 The following will tell boar to modify the modulator attack wave:

-    P A
+    E A

-An integer value can be pushed to the parameter pointed to by `P` with the value command `v`.
+An integer value can be pushed to the parameter pointed to by `E` with the value command `v`.
 The following sets the modulator attack to a sine:

     v 0